carta/deadlock-middleware/README.md

 B --> A
 ```

-Transaction 1 is waiting on B which is locked by transaction 2.
-When transaction 2 tries to lock A, these transactions are in a deadlock and are both waiting on eachother.
-The deadlock detection in the database will kill transaction 2 at this point.
+Transaction 1 locks A, transaction 2 locks B. When transaction 1 tries to lock B, it is waiting on B which is locked by transaction 2.
+When transaction 2 tries to lock A, these transactions enter a deadlock where there is no way forward.
+Both transactions are both waiting on eachother.
+The deadlock detection in the database will kill one of the two deadlocks at this point.

-The simple solution for transaction 2 is to simply retry its transaction now.
-The resulting order will be:
+The simple solution for the killed transaction is to simply retry.
+If transaction 2 is killed, the resulting order will be:

 ```
 T1 | T2